The golden hour problem

 The Grafana case above illustrates a failure mode that no cooldown policy can save you from: you are the downstream consumer of somebody else’s compromised pipeline, you detect the cascade on day one, you rotate tokens — and you still miss one.
 From there, a single leftover credential is enough to keep the attacker inside your perimeter for days.

-This pattern shows up again and again in public CI/CD incident write-ups Teams treat “rotate tokens” as a cleanup task rather than as an engineering problem with verification requirements.
+This pattern shows up again and again in public CI/CD incident write-ups.
+Teams treat “rotate tokens” as a cleanup task rather than as an engineering problem with verification requirements.

 A few practical implications